eth-cscs/sarus/doc/quickstart/quickstart.rst

 You can quickly install Sarus by following the simple steps below.

-1. Download the latest standalone Sarus archive from the official [GitHub Releases](https://github.com/eth-cscs/sarus/releases).
+1. Download the latest standalone Sarus archive from the official `GitHub Releases <https://github.com/eth-cscs/sarus/releases>`_:

    .. code-block:: bash